bloodytreasure/bloodytreasure/README.md

 - I'm a (harmless) paraphile.
 I'm objectum and a robloxphile.
 - I get comfortable EASILY.
 If you're uncomfortable by my actions, please tell me so!
 - I have no dni, I block freely.
+- I'm a yumeshipper.
+- I have a typing quirk (z instead of s).
+If you can't understand me, ask for a translation.

 # INTERESTS :